fcambus/spleen/README.md

 # Spleen

-Spleen is a monospaced bitmap font for consoles and terminals.

-It is available in 5 sizes:
+Spleen is a monospaced bitmap font available in 5 sizes:

 - 5x8
 - 8x16